akifkomurcu/Graduate-blog-system/README.md

 commands to be run in order (to be done after the first installation)

-1- Create SqlLocalDb "SMYO"
+1-  SqlLocalDb Create "akifzsche"

-2- SqlLocalDb information "SMYO"
+2- SqlLocalDb information "akifzsche"

 in the information

 If "Status: Stopped"

-SqlLocalDb starts "SMYO"
+SqlLocalDb starts "akifzsche"